lorch1010/OpenSourceProject/README.md

 It's designed to be a typical visual novel game that mainly focuses on telling gamers an interesting story, which can vary for some choice they've made in the dialogues.

+Due to the limit of time and unfamiliarity of JavaFX packages, the game currently is not complete.

 ## Technical Support
 [Introduction to Java AVG Development](http://blog.csdn.net/cping1982/article/details/3868211)